cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 permissions should be configured to prevent cloud account takeover from a compromised operator.

-One thing to note: A “land grab” of privileges - eg requesting significant/administrative access - is not always malicious in intent.
-The developer might not know better, or have had the time to tune the required permissions to the concept of least privilege.
+One thing to note: A “land grab” of privileges - e.g requesting significant/administrative access - is not always malicious in intent.
+The developer might not know better or have had the time to tune the required permissions to the concept of least privilege.
 Even in the most innocent case, though, it is still a red flag:
 Perhaps the operator is not yet widely used enough for others to